-- Production option-Required for Fotoba and grommet marks. - Cut Marks option-Required for i-cut marks (levels 1 to 5), and EuroSystems OptiSCOUT Design 7 (for SUMMA F series).
-Also required to set up a connection to a Zünd Cut Center. - Cut Server option-Required to support a wide range of additional cutters and routing tables that are not supported directly in Command WorkStation.
+- Production option-Required for Fotoba and grommet marks. - Cut Marks option-Required for supporting most common flatbed cutters or cutters running own front-end software, such as Zünd Cut Center, EuroSystems OptiSCOUT, SUMMA GoProduce, or i-cut.
+Use to enable QR and Code 39 barcode as well as the support for materials given by external ZCC database. - Cut Server option-Required to support a wide range of additional cutters and routing tables that are not supported directly in Command WorkStation.